d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 <pre>
 iLOrest > <span style="color: #01a982; ">backuprestore restore</span>
-Restore in progress. iLO while be unresponsive while the restore completes.
+Restore in progress. iLO will be unresponsive while the restore completes.
 Your session will be terminated.
 Logging session out.
 </pre>